The Choice to Fulfill Destiny

 As friends, neighbors and co-workers celebrate Purim, all people of biblical faith must grasp that at a crucial point in the history of the Jewish people—a moment upon which their very survival depended—God put Esther in the right place and at the right time for their defense and deliverance.

-The same spirit of anti-Semitism is again on the rise today.
+The same spirit of anti-Semitism is gaining momentum today.
 Christians are confronted with a decisive choice as to how we will respond.
-You can choose to ignore the animus focused on the worldwide Jewish community and delude yourself into thinking you have no responsibility.
-Or, you can choose to follow Esther’s worthy example and stand in solidarity with and as advocates for God’s Chosen People.
+We can choose to ignore the animus focused on the worldwide Jewish community and delude ourselves into thinking we have no responsibility.
+Or, we can choose to follow Esther’s worthy example and stand in solidarity with and as advocates for God’s Chosen People.

 Your choice is crucial to your God-ordained destiny because every word and action has the potential to change the course of history.

 2) Detail: Haman and Mordecai.
-By Paul Alexander Leroy.
-Used for illustrative purposes/Public domain/Wikimedia/Enhancement, MKM Portfolios
+(Image used for illustrative purposes) (Photo credit: By Paul Alexander Leroy/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)

-6) Esther and Mordechai writing the second letter of Purim.
-By Aert de Gelder.
-Used for illustrative purposes/Public domain/Wikimedia/Enhancement, MKM Portfolios
+5) Detail: Esther and Mordechai writing the second letter of Purim.
+(Image used for illustrative purposes) (Photo credit: By Aert de Gelder/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)

 Copyright © 2016 Charles E. McCracken.
 Repost/Reprint with permission.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.